Iron rice bowl: 1949–1979

+1979–2001

-When Deng Xiaoping began his labor reforms in the People's Republic of China in the 1980s to boost economic productivity, the government iron rice bowl jobs were some of the first to go.
-He transformed China from a centrally-planned economy to a more free-market economy, his supporters insisted that the iron rice bowl had to be smashed if China was to modernize.
+When Deng Xiaoping began his labor reforms in the People's Republic of China in the 1980s to boost economic productivity, he began dismantling the iron rice bowl.
+In a move to transform China from a centrally-planned economy to a more free-market economy, he ceased guaranteed lifetime employment and state-provided welfare, leading to millions of workers being laid off and sparking large angry worker protests.
+His supporters justified that the iron rice bowl had to be dismantled if China was to modernize.
 During the 1978 Rural Revolution, Deng Xiaoping implicitly set an end to the iron rice bowl with the implementation of a number of economic reforms that were meant to embrace free markets.
-These reforms included the replacement of the collective farming system with a "household responsibility system," under which households could contract land, machinery, and facilities from collective organizations in order to make independent operating decisions without losing the value of unified, collective management.
+These reforms included the replacement of the collective farming system with a household responsibility system, under which households could contract land, machinery, and facilities from collective organizations in order to make independent operating decisions without losing the value of unified, collective management.
 This meant that farmers were able to personally benefit financially from their own crops, as households were able to get rid of surpluses in production as long as they were able to fulfill the collective quotas.
 The adoption of the contract system in rural China increased productivity and food supplies in those areas.